stanislavsavolainen/Assembler/README.md

 - You can see platform difference between Linux and Windows, but there is also same things.
 If you learn concept how to do assembly programming in general, then you can better benefit your knownledges for different device assembly programming.

-- conditional label jump , general arithmetic instuction  and push/pop data from register work same way in different platform
+- conditional label jump , general arithmetic instruction and push/pop data from register work same way in different platform